Maya Caldwell

-Maya Caldwell (born December 15, 1998) is an American professional basketball player for the Indiana Fever of the Women’s National Basketball Association (WNBA).
+Maya Caldwell (born December 15, 1998) is an American professional basketball player who currently plays for the Atlanta Dream of the WNBA.
 She played college basketball at Georgia.

 College career

 Caldwell came out of high school as the 76th overall ranked recruit according to the ESPN HoopGurlz Rankings.
 Caldwell committed to Georgia to play collegiately.
 She stated that part of the reason for choosing the Bulldogs program was that "Athens just felt like home...If I didn't have basketball, where would I want to be?'
 Athens was the place."

 Caldwell played in all 33 games as a freshman and led the team in 3-point field goal percentage.
 She scored a season high 20 points against Howard on December 19, 2017.
 With those 20 points, she became the first Bulldog player to score 20 points as a freshman since 2014.
 During her sophomore season, Caldwell came off the bench again until the last 10 games of the season – when she became the team's starting forward.
 Once inserted into the starting lineup, Caldwell increased her scoring to 9.0 ppg from 3.4 ppg.

 During her junior and senior seasons, Caldwell stayed in the starting lineup and became a solid, consistent player for Georgia.
-During her season season, Caldwell scored a career high 27 points against Florida.
+During her senior season, Caldwell scored a career high 27 points against Florida.
 She was also named to the SEC All-Tournament Team in 2021.